dfavenfre/Bank-Marketing-Classification/README.md

 ![image](https://github.com/dfavenfre/customer_deposit_classifier/assets/118773869/a115ce1f-9c88-47ce-a3de-9f862117adb6)

- First, due to the imbalanced nature of the target variable, the under-sampled target variable "yes" is synthetically re-populated using SMOTE.
+ First, due to the imbalanced nature of the target variable, the under-sampled target variable "yes" is synthetically re-populated using [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html).
 Thereon, the main performance metric is selected as the accuracy score of prediction.
 Next, under-sampled target variable, which is not be re-populated, and thus, the main performance metric is Precision - Recall Curve and scores.

+ Moreoever, feature selection is conducted using [Recursive Feature Elimination (RFE)](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html).
+RFE allows model to assign importance for each feature deployed.
+Later, the weighted features are ranked in an accordance with their corresponding importance score.
+The least significant features, in terms of ranking, are pruned from the model.

 # Model Performance
 ## Precision + Recall Curve